AGelemerov/git_github_setup/README.md

 ## Python set up with PyCharm
 - Ensure you have Python version 3.7+ installed
 - Install PyCharm (remember to check the box with "Add Python to PATH")
-- To ensure everything is setup correctly, write a simple "hello world" command
+- To ensure everything is set up correctly, write a simple "hello world" command
 -
 ## Python variables
 - Variables are something we store data in